 Periodicals is a librarian's word for stuff that comes out periodically—like magazines, journals, newspapers.
 Magazines, which are by definition for general audiences, are not likely to have much that is useful to your report.

-Most of the following are eervices you pay for; some offer a free 30-ay trial.
+Most of the following are eervices you pay for; some offer a free 30-day trial.
 Your local library may subscribe to some of these, giving you free access.
 Find articles here then go to your library and read them: